Guntis I. Smidchens

 C LIT 331

-Survey of various genres of folk narratives studied in performance contexts to reveal their socio-cultural functions in a variety of milieu.
+Survey of various genres of folk narratives studied in performance contexts to reveal their socio-cultural functions in a variety of milieux.
 Theory and history of folk narrative study, taxonomy, genre classification, and interpretative approaches.
 Recommended: either SCAND 230 or C LIT 230.
 Offered: jointly with SCAND 331.

 Folk narratives (folktales, legends and jokes) are a window into a group's worldview.
 This course will survey the theory and history of folk narrative study, methods of classification, and interpretative approaches.
 (No required prerequisites for this course)